samfallahian/KDD_project/README.md

 features such as time, location, whether condition and infrastructure(traffic lights, road,...).

 Therefore, the following research questions are proposed:
-* How do different conditions affect accident’s probability?
+* How do different conditions affect accident’s severity probability?
 * How does the relative risk of different intersection maneuvers vary with driver age and gender?
 * How much does predictive modeling reduce the occurrence of the accidents?